top of page

 After lo these many years of being chronically online, I experienced what can only be described as a catastrophic uptick in online popularity, and I was woefully unprepared for the attentiveness this incident would require of me.

-As a result, I, perhaps egotistically determined to build up my follower count, let out a battle cry I can’t confidently say belonged to anyone other than my younger self, horrible misunderstood as she was by people she didn’t want to be understood by.
-But I guess that’s the pathology of social media, high school, and the world at large, if we want to be so impudent.
+As a result, I, perhaps egotistically determined to build up my follower count (I’ll show you!), let out a battle cry I can’t confidently say belonged to anyone other than my younger self, horribly misunderstood as she was by people she didn’t want to be understood by.
+But I guess that’s the pathology of social media, high school, and the world at large—if we want to be so impudent.

 Whether purely altruistic or not, it worked.
 In a matter of weeks, my audience quadrupled.
 I had never felt so visible in the online world.
 It was a terrifying responsibility.

 This all happened as I set out, once again, for Richmond, where I had begun recording my second album in August.
-I started my trip in a bed and breakfast near Point Lookout in Maryland, and in the three days I spent leading up to the studio, I saw my final lighthouses in Maryland.
-All the while, I churned out as much content as possible, to keep the online momentum going.
-What an exhausting venture.
+I started my trip in a bed and breakfast near Point Lookout on the Chesapeake Bay, and in the three days I spent leading up to the studio, I finished seeing every lighthouse in Maryland.
+All the while, I churned out as much content as possible to keep the online momentum going.
+It was an exhausting venture.

 By the time I got to the studio, the novelty of my social media pluming had worn off.
-My hands felt poisoned for all the time I spent on my phone liking, responding, and sometimes deleting comments.
+My hands felt poisoned for all the time I’d spent on my phone liking, responding, and sometimes deleting comments.
 What was once a mostly manageable and customary addiction to social media felt totally out of control.
-My brain had gotten used to a new drug, and I began to fear a life when my social media wasn’t growing like an aggressive cancer.
+My brain had gotten so used to this new drug, and I began to fear a time when my social media wasn’t growing like an aggressive cancer.

 The studio wasn’t the remedy I hoped.
 In fact, being that my producer and I tended to trade off contributing to the tracks, there were long periods when he sat at the desk, working, and I was totally out of it, furiously arguing with Facebook bigots I couldn’t even be certain were real people.